 One of the most famous songs of the musical drama film was “Do-Re-Mi” chanted by Maria (Julie Andrews) and the von Trapp children while riding throughout Salzburg.
 Dressed in our Lederhosen (traditional Austrian Garments) we visited six of the most popular photo spots of the movie “Sound of Music“.

 Starting with the stairs and fountains at Mirabell Gardens, the little dwarf statue at the Dwarf Garden, and the pavilion at Hellbrunn Palace.
 We did our photos while dancing and singing hand-in-hand getting quite some attention, especially by international tourists!
 Put it on your gay travel bucket list!

-Salzburg is a hot spot for international tourist from all over the world.
-Located just about 3 hours by train south of Munich, Germany, we experienced a wonderful, gay-friendly weekend embedded in the Austrian mountains full of music, history and extraordinary delicious food.
-Since we just missed the W4IDAHIT aka Pride Salzburg and all the other LGBT events of the year, we definitely wanna come back very soon!
+Salzburg is a hot spot for international tourists from all over the world.
+Located just about 3 hours by train south of Munich, Germany, we experienced a wonderful, gay-friendly weekend embedded in the Austrian mountains full of music, history, and extraordinary delicious food.
+Since we just missed the W4IDAHIT aka Pride Salzburg and all the other LGBTQ+ events of the year, we definitely wanna come back very soon!
 Hopefully, we will be able to explore more of the mountains of the Austrian state Salzburger Land, maybe even attending the Gay Ski Week in Sölden next spring.

 Do you want to know more about our gay travels around the world?
 Stay tuned on Facebook, Twitter, YouTube, and Instagram.
 See you again in Austria, Salzburg, or somewhere around the world!

 Please note: This trip was made possible in partnership with Tourism Austria, Hotel Imlauer Pitter, and Salzburg Tourism.
 Anyhow, our opinions are 100% authentic and based on our experiences, as usual.